PranithVP/Sky-Shooter/README.md

 # Sky Shooter
 A JavaFX game where an aircraft must avoid birds and asteroids.

-The controls involve for WASD for movement and spacebar for shooting.
-Shooting objects give an additional score boost, although it is optional.
+The controls involve WASD for movement and spacebar for shooting.
+Shooting objects gives the user an additional score boost, although optional.
 The game first starts off with birds spawning at various speeds.
-Eventually, the game transitions into a space setting with asteroids spawning at an increasing frequency.
+Eventually, the game transitions into a space setting accompanying asteroids spawning with varying speed and direction along with an increasing speed and frequency.
 The powerups include:

 * Heart - Recovers 20% of the player's health
 * Fuel - Increases the aircraft's speed